-High-density Fiber-optic Cannula Array
+High-density Fiber-optic Cannula

-For 2 or 3 brain targets, an equal number of single-site optogenetics and/or fiber photometry systems can be used in conjunction with this array.
-For 4 to 19 brain targets, we recommend using the Doric Bundle-imaging Fiber-photometry system where the signals from each fiber within the bundle are re-imaged on a single CMOS or sCMOS chip.
+For 2 or 3 brain targets, single-site optogenetics and/or fiber photometry systems can be used for each fiber within the array.
+For 4 to 19 brain targets, the Doric Bundle-imaging Fiber-photometry system, where the signals from each fiber within the bundle are re-imaged on a CMOS or sCMOS chip, is more practical.

 Transmission > 75%

-*tested with 200 µm core - NA0.22 optical fibres
+*tested with 200 µm core - NA0.22 optical fibres for HD19

-Optical Fiber 100 or 200 μm core
+Optical Fiber Core Diameter: 100, 200 or 400 μm

-Protrusion Length Tolerance +/- 0.1 mm Base Dimension 7.0 x 5.8 mm Mass 380 mg
+Fiber Length Tolerance +/- 0.1 mm Base Dimension 7.0 x 5.8 mm Mass 380 mg

 - choosing a selection results in a full page refresh